 The METV supposedly costs 5,000 baht, though exact prices may vary from embassy to embassy.
 Exact requirements may also vary but will likely include showing proof of employment and proof of bank balance exceeding US$7,000.
 This visa can only be applied for at Thai consulates and embassies within your home country, so unless you can prove legal residency in Laos, for example, you cannot apply for a METV in Vientiane.

 Visa-exempt stays and tourist visas can be extended once at an immigration office in Thailand for a further 30 days.
 The cost is 1,900 baht, and an immigration office can be found in most provincial capitals throughout the country.
 Some of the most widely used are Bangkok Immigration, Chiang Mai Immigration and Phuket Immigration.

 Do you need proof of onward travel if you're planning on entering on a visa-exempt stay or with a traditional tourist visa?
 In theory, by the book, yes you do.
 In practise, many people don't and they don't have a problem.
 We've yet to hear of a Thai immigration officer requesting proof of onward travel at any airport or border crossing, but nothing is 100%.

-There is however a good chance that your airline will request proof of onward travel before allowing you to board if you booked a one-way flight or your return flight falls beyond the duration of time that you're presumed to be allowed to stay in Thailand.
+There is however a good chance that your airline will request proof of onward travel before allowing you to board a flight to Thailand if you booked a one-way flight or your return flight falls beyond the duration of time that you're presumed to be allowed to stay in Thailand.
 In these cases, many airlines will need to see a long-term visa, proof of a booked flight to another country, or something else, like a package tour booking.
 Explaining that you intend to travel overland to other countries may suffice, but it also may not.
-Unfortunately this is a major grey area, with many travellers reporting contradictory experiences that vary widely between airlines, airports and even individual airline check-in staff.
+This is a major grey area, with many travellers reporting contradictory experiences that vary widely between airlines, airports and even individual airline check-in staff.

 Generally speaking, airlines operating long-haul flights from outside of Asia tend to be stricter, while budget airlines within the Southeast Asia region seem to rarely check for proof of onward travel.
 Some travellers have reported airline staff insisting that they must purchase an expensive return ticket before boarding; if it comes down to that, you could instead book a cheap "throw-away" ticket (for example one-way from Bangkok to Kuala Lumpur), simply to satisfy the onward travel requirement.